Uffizi Gallery Private Guided Tour

 The guide is not a tourist agency; therefore he cannot book external services (e.g. lunches or tastings).

 The cost of the entrance ticket to the Uffizi Gallery is not included in the tour rate.
-Because of the high influx of visitors in high season, booking the tickets online and well in advance is strictly recommended.
+Because of the current COVID restrictions, is mandatory to book the tickets online if you are planning to visit the Uffizi Gallery for the weekend.
 A convenient way to access all the museums and use Florentine public transport is by the Firenze Card.

 The guide does not provide transportation service.
 For organized groups by touristic bus, there are drop-off/drop-on points for passengers in the urban centre of Florence (click here to view the points).
 Touristic buses are subject to the payment of a checkpoint (further information by clicking here).